 Scenes from Provincial Life published.
 This is an edited single volume of Boyhood: Scenes from Provincial Life, Youth: Scenes from Provincial Life II, and Summertime.
 Most critics agree that this is the closest JMC will come to an autobiography.

 The Childhood of Jesus published.
-It is considered a frontrunner for the 2014 Booker Prize.
+It is longlisted for the Booker Prize.

 The Schooldays of Jesus published.
 Again, it is longlisted for the Booker Prize.